Drohkaal: Plot

 Indian cities are being terrorized by a group of people who want the government to give in to their demands and are willing to go to any extent for that purpose.
-Honest, experienced and diligent cops Abhay Singh and Abbas Lodhi are part of the anti-terrorism task force set up by the government to eliminate the menace.
+Honest, experienced, and diligent cops Abhay Singh and Abbas Lodhi are part of the anti-terrorism task force set up by the government to eliminate the menace.

-Abbas Lodhi decides to infiltrate the terrorist group with two undercover cops, Anand and Shiv, to gather information.
-Only Abbas and Abhay know about this operation.
+Abbas Lodhi decides to infiltrate the terrorist group with two undercover cops, Sahadev and Shakti who are given new identities of Anand and Shiv respectively, to gather information.
+Only Abbas, Abhay, and their senior officer in New Delhi know about this operation.

 Anand, one of the undercover cops, is exposed by the terrorists a few years later.
 However, he dies by consuming cyanide before they can get any information from him.
 But Shiv wins the trust and respect of everyone in the gang, including the mastermind Commander Bhadra himself.

 Bhadra is captured and tortured by the police.
 But try as they may, he does not reveal anything to Abbas or Abhay.
-While Bhadra is in jail, the gang chooses a sharpshooter to kill a minister, and he does.
+While Bhadra is in jail, the gang chooses a RPG (Rocket Propelled Grenade) expert to kill a minister, and he does.
 But the assailant is apprehended and interrogated by Abhay.
 But Inspector Tiwari poisons the prisoner.

-Soon, a respected officer, IGP Pathak, who is a friend of Abhay and Lodhi, kills himself when the CBI come to arrest him on charges of being linked with the terrorists.
-Abhay and Lodhi then realise there are many terrorist-allied infiltrators.
+Soon, a respected officer, IGP Pathak, who is a friend of Abhay and Lodhi, kills himself when the CBI comes to arrest him on charges of being linked with the terrorists.
+Abhay and Lodhi then realize there are many terrorist-allied infiltrators.
 Now Bhadra offers Abhay the chance to join with and help the terrorists, or else his family will be in danger.
 Abhay does not oblige.
 The terrorists kill the family dog, shoot Abhay's son in the leg, and send him threatening messages.

 Abhay finally agrees.
-Bhadra asks for Abhay to feign a kidnapping and allow him to escape, which he unwillingly does.
-Lodhi is shocked at Bhadra's escape, and does not understand why Abhay is acting strangely.
+Bhadra asks Abhay to feign a kidnapping and allow him to escape, which he unwillingly does.
+Lodhi is shocked at Bhadra's escape and does not understand why Abhay is acting strangely.

 Now outside, Bhadra sends two people, Surinder and Mala, to stay in Abhay's house, and asks the latter to accommodate them.
-The two of them keep Bhadra informed, and threaten to kill Abhay's wife and child if he were to try anything funny at any time.
+The two of them keep Bhadra informed and threaten to kill Abhay's wife and child if he were to try anything funny at any time.
 Only Abhay knows their true identity.